 It’s not always easy to find out who is responsible for what and this can sometimes be very frustrating.
 The information below is designed to point you in the right direction.

 Marlow Town Council is responsible for:

-- Events such as: Remembrance Day Service & Parade, Carols on the Causeway, Switch on and Shop, Celebrate Marlow, Mayor’s Civic Service, and the Mayor’s Charity Golf Day
+- Events such as: Remembrance Day Service & Parade, Carols on the Causeway, Christmas Lights Switch on, Mayor’s Civic Service, and the Mayor’s Charity Golf Day

 - Two allotment sites – Hanging Hill and Foxes Piece

 - The cemetery at Wethered Road

 - Shopmobility available in Marlow at the Court Garden Leisure Centre

 - Gossmore Recreation Ground

 - Riley Park and Campbell Road play areas